Lsverry/NoteOrganizer/README.md

 3. **Responsiveness**
    - Verification of proper display and functionality of the application on different devices and screen sizes.
+   - Ensuring that navigation bar buttons are visible and functional on mobile devices.

+4. **Cross-Browser Testing**
+   - The application was tested on different web browsers to ensure compatibility and consistent performance.
+Browsers tested include:
+     - Google Chrome
+     - Mozilla Firefox
+     - Microsoft Edge
+     - Safari

 ### Frameworks and Tools Used
 - **Django's Testing Framework**: Used for implementing and running automated tests.